NathanHunt581/TopicsAndDocuments/README.md

 It may also be interesting to re-classify all documents once the iterative process has settled on a set of coherent topics.

 Another direction would be to look at how publications appear relative to the topics.
-Clustering of publications and topics can be informative, as shown in the appendix.
+Clustering of publications and topics can be informative, as shown in the appendix of the slides.